Reiningecho90/S.A.N.E.-AI/README.md

 - Fixed all problems with release, existing issues were diagnosed (6/1/2021)
 - Working on settings GUI privately, should have a first testing version soon (6/2/2021)
 - Closed Beta V1.2 issue milestone as it was released yesterday (6/2/2021)
+- Working on settings GUI as of today, working through minor issues silently (6/3/2021)